Katie Uhlaender knows the thrill of the Olympics, and the frustration with those who run them

 “There are other things at play that can kind of take away from that.
 As an adult, I know these darker layers exist.
 But at the same time, my passion for sport is there.
 So I came back trying to focus on that, and I think I’m succeeding at that.”

 Reminders are everywhere — including a living, breathing, sliding one.
 Nikitina is here competing, reinstated as a member of the Russian Olympic Committee after missing PyeongChang.
-Nikitina finished Friday in 18th place, out contention for a medal.
+Nikitina finished Friday in 18th place, out of contention for a medal.
 She tearfully told a Russian reporter she had trouble with her technique.

 Uhlaender directs any ire not at Nikitina or any other individual, but at systems.
 She expressed sympathy for athletes “forced into doing potentially harmful drugs.”
 She alluded to the incestuous nature of Olympic bodies.
 As one example, CAS, the organization that hears appeals of drug bans, is littered from top to bottom with close connections to the IOC.